Key Takeaways For How To Create A Dementia-Friendly Home

-Being at home may increase your feeling of freedom even if you have dementia.
-You may keep up your habits and interests by making little house improvements.
-You could feel more connected, secure, and capable of continuing to love your home if you make each of these changes.
-Here is how to create a dementia-friendly home.
+Being at home can enhance your sense of freedom, even if you have dementia.
+You can maintain your routines and interests by making small adjustments to your living space.
+Implementing these changes may help you feel more connected, secure, and capable of enjoying your home.
+Here’s how to create a dementia-friendly environment.

 How To Create A Dementia-Friendly Home Key Points: